Captison/takedown/readme.md

 > NOTE: Function variables are not pre-called for convert functions.
 Convert functions will need to get the value manually.

-Remember that these will be overwritten by variables used directly by a given `convert` setting.
+Remember that variables directly associated with a given `convert` setting will take precedence over settings here.

-There are no defaults for this, but here's a shameless example.
+There are no default `vars`, but here's a shameless example.

 ```js
 td.config.convert = { emphasis: '<em>I gotta tell you {something}!</em>' };